GSA Award for Conferences

 How often are the applications updated?

 - Applications are evaluated and revised after each application cycle.
-This ensures that there are no unfair questions as well as allows us to continuously make sure we are meeting the needs of the students.
+This ensures that there are no unfair questions and also allows us to continuously make sure we are meeting the needs of the students.

 Who will judge my application?